marktext/marktext/docs/dev/code/COMMANDS.md

 **Dynamic command:**

-You can use either a class or object at runtime to register a command via bus event `CMD::register-command`.
+You can use either a class or object at runtime to register a command via the bus event `CMD::register-command`.
 A simple class example can be found below or a more complex [here](https://github.com/marktext/marktext/blob/develop/src/renderer/commands/quickOpen.js).

 ```js
 export class ExampleCommand {